769484623/Nanopi2_Nrf24l01/README.md

 # Nanopi2_Nrf24l01
 We will start a project and need to transplant the drive of Nrf24l01 to Nanopi2.
 This work will not take that long and we will commit the code when we have progress.

 The project is started, and I think it'll be finished in a couple of months.
+Freshman :D